Mr-Destructive/mr-destructive.github.io/content/tils/2024-03-20-Python-dict-to-CSV-table.md

 ---
 templateKey: til
-title: "Turn Python dictionary into a neat CSV table"
+description: >-
-description: "Exploring how to write python dict/key-value pairs and a table-like structure to a CSV file."
+  Exploring how to write python dict/key-value pairs and a table-like structure to a CSV file.
 status: published-til
 slug: python-dict-to-csv-table
-tags: ["python",]
+title: Turn Python dictionary into a neat CSV table
-date: 2024-03-20 22:30:00
+date: 2024-03-20T22:30:00.000Z
+tags:
+  - python
 ---

 ## Populating a Python dict having a table-like structure to a CSV